 Regarding Governmental Statutes of Limitations

-If you touch a child inappropriately your face will be listed on this page.
-Your actions will bring shame to you and your family and destroy the lives of innocent children.
+If you touch a child inappropriately or sexually exploit a child in any way, you will be listed on this page to warn our community about the potential danger you represent to our children.
+Your actions will bring YOU shame and destroy the lives of innocent children.